 - a.
 People differ in their experiences and understanding of reality (constructivist many meanings). - b.
-A social phenomenon can't be understood outside its own context (context-bound, i.e. book is in the pen). - c.
-Qualitative research can be used to describe a phenomenon or generate a theory grounded in data - d.
+A social phenomenon can't be understood outside its own context (context-bound, i.e. book is in the pen). - data. - d.
 The understanding of human behaviour emerges slowly and non-linearly. - e.
 Cases may yield insight into a problem or new ideas for further points of focus in analysis.